- What is Language in Motion?

 1. What is Language in Motion?

 Language in Motion (LiM) aims to enrich Salem-Keizer classrooms through presentations and lessons on other countries, cultures, and languages.
-The program involves Willamette University's international and returned study abroad students.
+The program involves Willamette University's international and returned study abroad students who volunteer in classrooms.
 Whenever possible, the volunteers will work in pairs to create lessons on culture and language and present them to youth in the public schools.
-Pairs are usually made up of students with experience from the same country, language, or culture and ideally include one international student and one student returned from study abroad.

 LiM and Teachers